What You Need to Know About Financial Fraud

 In this blog, we will discuss the emotional effects financial fraud can have on individuals, different types of financial fraud and how you can protect yourself.

-How Fraud Effects People
+How Fraud Affects People

 Fraud can have a heavy emotional toll on the people affected by it.
 To start, criminals will manipulate a person’s emotions using social engineering tactics to gain their personal information.
 Criminals like to target emotions like fear, greed, surprise, anger and curiosity.
 To learn more about the emotions used in social engineering, read our past blog post.
 Once they have gathered enough information through social engineering, they are able to impersonate their target and commit acts of fraud.

-An example of a popular scam involving fraud is the grandparent scam.
 Criminals leverage emotional responses like fear and utilize AI to socially engineer their targets.
 An example of a popular scam involving fraud is the grandparent scam.
 Those who fall for scams tend to experience extreme emotions, with feelings of guilt, lack of confidence and loss of self-worth after being tricked into sharing information.

 If you or someone you know falls for one of these scams, it is important not to be too hard on yourself.
 Criminals often use clever cons and manipulate your emotions in an attempt to get you to act quickly without thinking through what they are asking of you.
 Remember to slow down and think critically of requests for your personal information.